 So here’s the thing.
 It all depends on what type of safari you are doing.

-Open-Sided Safari Vehicle
+what to wear on an Open-Sided Safari Vehicle

 If you’re in an open-sided safari vehicle it’s best to wear neutral tones (and what you would consider more traditional safari clothes).
 Think greens, browns, beige and black.
 You want to blend in (with the truck).
 The animals are used to seeing the silhouette of the safari vehicles and as long as your not wearing florescent/bright colours you will be fine.